 Jeffrey Lependorf is a composer and a certified master of the shakuhachi, a traditional Japanese bamboo flute.
 His music has been performed around the globe—literally, in fact: a recording of his Night Pond for solo shakuhachi was launched into space when the shuttle Atlantis took off on May 15, 1997 and remained for a year aboard the Russian space station Mir.
-A nationally recognized arts leader, he serves as shared Executive Director to America's two national service organizations for independent literary publishing, created and directs the Art Omi: Music international residency program for musicians interested in collaboration, and consults to a variety of arts organizations in matters of strategic planning, fundraising, marketing and innovation.
-Recently, he has also made a return to a first love—visual art—focusing on producing collage works.
+Recently, he has also made a return to visual art, focusing on producing collage works.

 Much of his music composition in recent years draws on canonical musical works used both as filter and raw material—in his operas, often fused with meticulous transcriptions of actual speech—drawing multiple layers of meanings from these disparate materials.
 Drawn also to the artistic possibilities inherent through collaboration, he has worked with a number of other artists.
 Together with longtime collaborator poet/performance-artist Jeffrey Jullich, he appeared as one half of Cabaret of Cruelty, the “Post-Artaud, Pseudo-Butoh, Performing Duo,” at places such as The Kitchen and HERE; their song I Shall Kill Salman Rushdie the Blasphemer appears in Charles Bernstein’s anthology, “Patterns, Context, Time.”
 He has also collaborated extensively with sculptor/film-maker Luca Buvoli on a series of music, film and installation projects.
 His score for Buvoli’s “Not-a-Superhero: Wherever You Are Not” received two weeks of repeat performances in the Piazza San Marco in conjunction with its showing at the Venice Biennale; installation work with Buvoli has also shown at places such as the Queens Museum of Art and Philadelphia Museum of Art.
 The “half-seated” cantata, If I Could Stand, If I Could Sit, or, Oh, Bill, Oh, Susan, his collaboration with downtown theater artist Stuart Sherman, opened the first Downtown Arts Festival in SoHo, New York and was performed with live simultaneous video feed (a rare occurrence at the time) to STEIM in Amsterdam.
 Recordings of some of his work are available on labels including Ayler and Sachimay, and through iTunes, Amazon.com and Spotify.
 He performs regularly on a variety of Asian bamboo flutes, including shakuhachi, xiao, bawu, hulusi and tanso, appearing most frequently as a member of the NewBorn Trio.
 His most recent works for shakuhachi explore compositions that incorporate improvisation within structured frameworks experimenting with proportion, appropriation and interplay.

 Born in 1962 in Philadelphia, Jeffrey Lependorf received a doctorate and masters in music composition from Columbia University and his undergraduate degree from Oberlin Conservatory.
 He also received the venerable honorific name “Koku” (“empty nothingness”) from Kinko shakuhachi master Yoshinobu Taniguchi.
 His “Masterpieces of Western Music” audio-course is available through Barnes & Noble’s “Portable Professor” series as well as for download through Audible.com.
-He currently serves as Director of the Art Omi: Music international collaborative music-making residency in upstate New York, and also serves as the shared Executive Director of two national literary arts service organizations: Small Press Distribution and the Community of Literary Magazines and Presses.
+A nationally recognized arts leader, he currently serves as the shared Executive Director of two literary nonprofit organizations: The Flow Chart Foundation, which explores the interrelationships of various art forms as guided by the legacy of poet John Ashbery, and Small Press Distribution, America’s only nonprofit literary book distributor.
+He also created and serves as Director of the Art Omi: Music international collaborative music-making residency in upstate New York.